Groups are a great way for students to connect with peers, learn new skills and strategies, and grow both emotionally

 Want to learn new skills for coping with difficult emotions, tolerating distress, and managing your relationships?
-This group focuses on approaches and techniques to be more effective in these important areas of your life.
+This 6 week group focuses on approaches and techniques to be more effective in these important areas of your life.
 New coping skills will be taught each week!
-Facilitators: David & Elena
+No drop-ins.
+Facilitators: Claire

 Members build relationships, become more aware of how they interact with others, and learn how to cope more effectively with interpersonal challenges in a safe, supportive environment.
-Two groups are available:
+No drop-ins.
+Facilitators: Claire